danilop/yas3fs/README.md

 interface to [Amazon S3](http://aws.amazon.com/s3/).
 It was inspired by [s3fs](http://code.google.com/p/s3fs/) but rewritten from scratch to implement a distributed cache synchronized by [Amazon SNS](http://aws.amazon.com/sns/) notifications.
+A web console is provided to easily monitor the nodes of cluster.

 **This is a personal project.
 No relation whatsoever exists between this project and my employer.**